-Risks can also be assessed using a low, medium, or

-high level of impact or significance.
+Risks can also be assessed using a low, medium, or high level of impact or significance.
 Alternatively, risks can be assessed using a dollar level of impact.
+Other organizations determine impact using scales more relevant to their respective organization.
+For example, some define impact as the impact on reputation, safety, the environment, or compliance.
 In addition to the impact or significance of risks, the probability of a risk occurring should be considered.
-Once impact and probability are determined, a risk map can be generated as illustrated in Exhibit 9.
+Once impact and probability are determined, a risk map can be generated, as illustrated in Exhibit 9.

 As shown in Exhibit 10, risk maps can be more detailed by breaking down the impact into categories or a dollar amount measured by a selected metric.
 The annualized impact can be measured in terms of some metric such as earnings per share or net income.
-The probability can also be expanded into categories such as greater than 90% chance, 30% to 60% chance, or less than 10% chance of the risk event occurring.
+The probability can also be expanded into categories such as greater than 90% chance, 30%-60% chance, or less than 10% chance of the risk event occurring.